feng1m8/author-response-letter/README.md

 \DIFaddbegin \DIFadd{Added phrase}\DIFaddend
 ```

-Then run `pdflatex ReponseLetter.tex` to make `ReponseLetter.pdf`, or typeset with any TeX front-end program.
+Then run `pdflatex ResponseLetter.tex` to make `ResponseLetter.pdf`, or typeset with any TeX front-end program.